blex-max/PacRunner/README.md

 ## Audio

-In game sounds were downloaded from [classicgaming.cc](https://classicgaming.cc/classics/pac-man/sounds).
+In-game sounds were downloaded from [classicgaming.cc](https://classicgaming.cc/classics/pac-man/sounds).
 The music is a short extract from Power-Pill - Pac-Man, a bootleg remix of the pacman theme.
 These usages are not endorsed.

 ## TODO